esteinberg/plantuml4idea/README.md

 ### grammar
 * Contains new experimental syntax support
 * Grammar classes can be generated using tools/grammar-gen.sh
-* This script can run automatically when you run the plugin using "Plugin" Run/Debug confuguration.
+* This script can run automatically when you run the plugin using "Plugin" Run/Debug configuration.
 Just add the script above as an external tool and make it run before the "Make" step.